truenas/documentation/content/en/hub/additional-topics/reference/SLOG Reference.md

 ## Pool Sync Options

 Even with a dedicated SLOG, you will not enjoy performance improvements out of the box on asynchronous writes, as they do not utilize the ZIL by default.
-To change Pool Sync Options, go to **Storage->Pools**, and click <i class="fas fa-ellipsis-v" aria-hidden="true" title="Options"></i>&nbsp; for the pool you created.
+To change Pool Sync Options, go to **Storage > Pools**, and click <i class="fas fa-ellipsis-v" aria-hidden="true" title="Options"></i>&nbsp; for the pool you created.
 Select *Edit Options* from the drop down.
 Under **Sync** choose *Always* from the options available and click **SAVE**.

 <br><br>
 <img src="/images/slog4.png">